I. Purpose of This Text

 Like the early bourgeoisie, this class is transitional.

-It does not aim to.
+It does not rule, and it does not need to.

 Its historical function is limited and sufficient: